sameer9860/Github-Profile-Analyzer/README.md

-# 🚀 GitHub Profile Analyzer
+# 🚀 GitHub Profile Analyzer and Comparer

-A **React-based dashboard application** that analyzes GitHub profiles in real time and presents developer insights through a clean, modern UI.
+A **React-based dashboard application** that analyzes GitHub profiles and compare them in real time and presents developer insights through a clean, modern UI.

 This project is built for **portfolio, LinkedIn, and professional development**, focusing on real-world frontend practices like API handling, data visualization, and UX polish.